algorithmiaio/dev-center/_pages/teams.md

 At this time you will be asked to fill out some information regarding your organization:

 * *Organization Account Name:*
-This will be determine the URL where your organization will be showcased.
-It is required that this be all small caps , no spaces and no special characters.
+This will determine the URL where your organization will be showcased.
+It is required that this be all lowercase letters, no spaces and no special characters.
 * *Organization Full Name:* This is the organizations full name.
 * *Contact Name:* The primary contact for your organization.
 * *Organization Email:* The organizations primary email.